craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes Nov 7 22.md

 With a clang and a groan, the metal capsule shakes and begins to move.
 Through dirty glass windows, you can see your companions as they begin to descend into the massive central cored chasm.

+Everyone roll a d20, and add yours with your partner's.
+Whoever gets the higher total plays their game first.

 	((SPLIT PARTY NOW))

+	((FOR NALA & BRENA))

 	((FOR ULFGAR & JERRAN))